DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 and events throughout the story are real but may have been subjected to fabrication to fortify the storytelling.

-Which leads us to ‘Fact or Fabrication’, a version of ‘ask the author’ in which the reader submits a curious observation, poses a question, confirms a fact, or identifies when a fact was fabricated.
+Which leads us to ‘Fact or Fabrication’.
+A version of ‘ask the author’ in which the reader submits a curious observation, poses a question, confirms a fact, or identifies when a fact was fabricated.
 I suggest you don’t have to be from Smethport to ponder a point.
 So, to encourage participation by those unfortunate to have never walked down main street a personal example is provided to get your thinkin’ twitchin’!

 In ‘My Afterlife’ a young boy named Skeeter McGee finds a chunk of glass in the crawl space beneath his house while helping his father.
 The glass would later be transformed